 My Life After Paying Off $53,392 in Debt in 3 Years

 It’s been about two years since I became debt free.
 Living a debt-free life is awesome, but the journey to get here was not a walk in the park.
-After hitting rock bottom and admitting that I was in a big financial mess, I decided to tackle all debt and took control of my finances, but with an understanding that being in control was no longer about making minimum payments on time every month, it was about stopping the debt-financed way of life that I had become accustomed to!
+After hitting rock bottom and admitting that I was in a big financial mess, I decided to tackle all debt and took control of my finances, but with an understanding that being in control was no longer about making minimum payments on time every month.
+It meant that I needed to stop the debt-financed way of life that I had become accustomed to!

 For many years debt was part of my daily life.
 I was about 21 years old when I opened my first credit card account.
 Back then, they’d offer you a free t-shirt or any other cheap promotional item to get you to open an account.
 After the finance charges I ended up racking up, let me just say, those were some expensive t-shirts.

 My first big mistake was financing a trip with that credit card.
 What was I thinking?
 There was no way that I was going to pay off $900 within a month after coming back.
 My mindset was already easing into the monthly payments mentality with finance charges attached to it.
 Ever since then, I always carried some form of debt.

 I would pay off a credit card balance, feel good about it, and then recharge it to find myself carrying a balance a few months later.
 I lacked the discipline needed to handle credit cards.
 I continued living that lifestyle until 2010, when I woke the hell up!
 This time was different, I realized that the life I was living was no longer acceptable in my eyes.
 It was time to make drastic changes, no matter what sacrifices or measures needed to be in place.

 The debt chain needed to be cut once and for all.
 Aside from my first trip charge, most of my expenses weren’t extravagant.
 I didn’t buy luxury items or had expensive nights out.
 That’s probably the worst part of all, the debt creeped into my life in a way that looks acceptable under the eyes of most people: